• Features

 • Original art

 If your chosen niche involves physical goods, you have the option to sell original artwork on your online store.
-Whether you’re creating the items yourself or curating them from another artist or multiple artists, selling original art is perfect if you want to target consumers who love the idea of purchasing bespoke pieces to decorate their spaces.
-Original art can generally fetch much higher prices than copies, although it also usually requires a lot more investment in terms of time to produce each product.
+Whether you’re making the items yourself or curating them from another artist or multiple artists, selling original art is perfect if you want to target consumers who love the idea of purchasing bespoke pieces to decorate their spaces.

 • Digital files, copies, or prints